npm/npm-packlist/README.md

 This uses the following rules:

 1. If a `package.json` file is found, and it has a `files` list, then ignore everything that isn't in `files`.
-Always include the readme, license, licence and copying files, if they exist, as well as the package.json file itself.
+Always include the root readme, license, licence and copying files, if they exist, as well as the package.json file itself.
+Non-root readme, license, licence and copying files are included by default, but can be excluded using the `files` list e.g. `"!readme"`.
 2. If there's no `package.json` file (or it has no `files` list), and there is a `.npmignore` file, then ignore all the files in the `.npmignore` file.